freyamade/crcophony/README.md

 - Notifications
 - Fork hydra and add my extenstions (maybe make a PR?)
 - DMs and such
+- Improve layout and such
+    - Word wrapping
+    - Username colours

 If you can think of stuff I am missing, open an issue c: